 AIM pursues the following objectives:

 - Protection from FGM: A safe house for girls fleeing from their families due to the threats of FGM, forced marriage, sexualized violence or child work.
 The safe house offers a safe space for up to 25 girls and young women between 8 and 20 years.
 Due to a call for donations via betterplace.org, we were able to generate enough funds to renovate the house and buy additional beds in 2018.
 In the house, there is a social worker who supports the girls to freely unfold their full potential.
 All girls continue their schooling or vocational education while in the safe house.
+This is particularly relevant because the threat of not paying for obligatory school fees anymore is used by many parents as leverage to impose FGM.
+In 2018 AIM took over the school fees for 15 girls living in the safe house.
 Additionally, the girls started to grow crops on the land around the house.
 Sometimes they even harvest enough to sell some of their products on the market.

 - Creating alternative livelihoods for circumcisers: AIM avoids to denounce or stigmatize circumcisers.
 Instead, they inform and raise awareness about the dangers and life-threatening consequences of FGM.
 Further, AIM offers literacy and farming courses as livelihood alternatives for (former) circumcisers.
 During the Ebola epidemic, (former) circumcisers were trained as multipliers and played an important role in contributing to the educational work about the disease.

-- Human rights education: AIM trains young adults as peer ambassadors who then sensitize their friends and communities on human rights and human rights violations.
-Their commitment is recompensed by a one-year scholarship covering school or vocational institutes’ fees or promoting the foundation of an own small-scale business.
+- Human rights education: Between 2017 and 2019, AIM trained young adults as peer ambassadors who then sensitized their friends and communities on human rights and human rights violations.
+Their commitment was recompensed by one-year scholarships covering school or vocational institutes’ fees or by an equivalent support for setting up own small-scale businesses.

-Furthermore, AIM developed a human rights workshop that educates students about their rights.
+Furthermore, AIM developed a human rights teaching module that educates students about their rights.
 Meanwhile, this interactive workshop is taught at 15 schools in Port Loko district.